CastielWong/Laboratory/README.md

 To update submodules, run:
 `git submodule update --init --recursive`

-To remove an added module, follows:
+To remove an added module, follow:
 ```sh
 # unregister the submodule with its path
 git submodule deinit -f -- {module_path}